 Amendment to Revolving Credit Facility.
 On February 13, 2004, we amended and restated our revolving credit facility primarily to extend its maturity date and to increase its nominal size from \$60 million to \$100 million.
-Our current borrowing base under the facility remains unchanged at \$60 million, and it matures on February 13, 2009.
+Our current borrowing base under the facility remains unchanged at \$60 million.
+Following the repurchase or redemption of all the 10 5/8% senior notes, the maturity of this facility will be fixed at February 13, 2009.

 Double-Hulled Tank Barge Newbuild Program.
 In November 2003, we commenced our fourth new vessel construction program, the first such program for our tug and tank barge segment.
 Since then, we have contracted with shippards for the construction of five double-hulled tank barges.
 We expect to take delivery of two of these tank barges during the first half of 2005 and the remaining tank barges by the end of 2005.
 These vessels are built based on a proprietary design developed by our in-house engineering team.
 In June 2004, we purchased, and subsequently retrofitted, two ocean-going tugs to complement the vessels under construction.
-The primary purpose of our tank barge newbuild and retrofit program is to address the retirement of three of our single-hulled tank barges at the end of 2004 as required under OPA 90 and to add new barrel-carrying capacity.
+The primary purpose of our tank barge newbuild and retrofit program is to address our need to replace three of our existing single-hulled tank barges that are required under OPA 90 to be retired from service prior to January 1, 2005.
 We expect to incur construction, acquisition and retrofit costs of approximately \$105 million for the five tank barges and two tugs, before allocation of construction period interest.